cs-uob/COMSM0085/exercises/part2/src/http/explore.md

 ## A web server in C

-On your server machine, clone the repository `https://github.com/emikulic/darkhttpd` which contains a single-file web server in just under 3000 lines of C. You do not need to understand this code, and in 2nd year Computer Systems A you will be able to write a web server in around 10 lines of golang instead and understand the concurrency principles behind it.
+On your server machine, clone the repository `https://github.com/emikulic/darkhttpd` which contains a single-file web server in just under 3000 lines of C. You do not need to understand this code in detail, but it can be educational to try to understand some of what it does internally.

 Compile the program either with `make` or simply `gcc darkhttpd.c -o darkhttpd`.
-Its job is to serve files within a folder, so make a subfolder called `web` and then run it with `./darkhttpd web --port 8000`.
+The server's job is to serve files within a folder, so make a subfolder called `web` and then run it with `./darkhttpd web --port 8000`.
 You can stop it again at the end of the exercise with `Control+C`.

 You can now experiment with the following: